Article reading time: 9 min.

 - Play long enough and you migtht get lucky.
 Sometimes, it is about surviving instead of living.

 - Surviving this struggle and not quitting is what separates the winners from the losers.

 6. Tell the truth.
 Tell it like it is.
 There are three reasons why.

 - Trust.
-If you lie, or don’t tell all that there is and people find it out, they will stop trusting you.
+If you lie and people find it out, they will stop trusting you.
 Trust is everything in a company.